Table of Contents

 Moreover, many regulations, such as the General Data Protection Regulation (GDPR) in Europe and the Payment Card Industry Data Security Standard (PCI DSS), require businesses to protect customer data and ensure the security of transactions.
 Failure to comply can lead to legal and financial penalties.

 And while security is a primary concern, authentication also plays a vital role in the customer experience.
 Simple, yet secure authentication processes can significantly improve the ease with which customers access and use ecommerce platforms.
 Ultimately reducing friction in the shopping experience, leading to higher conversion rates, customer satisfaction, and loyalty.
-In fact, 89% of online shoppers are likely to buy from a competitor if they have a bad user experience.

-Best authentication methods in ecommerce
+Best authentication strategies in ecommerce

 Magic links: These are unique, one-time-use links sent typically to the associated email.
 Clicking the link logs the user instantly, eliminating the need for a password.